-An investment manager or a financial planner can help you make the most of your annual allowances now we are into the 2023/24 tax year.
+Your Rathbones contact can help you make the most of your annual allowances now we are into the 2O23/24 tax year.
 Not only will you get this important job done early on in the year, it will mean any money you've invested will benefit from the tax advantages and potential growth earlier, which can help to boost returns over the long term.